The Block Editor

 The Conversion and Formatting Toolbars

-As discussed earlier in this guide, clicking the Ellipses icon to the right of the selected block will display two additional toolbars for modifying your content on the fly, unlike the Insert Bar which may only be used when the block is empty.
+As discussed earlier in this guide, clicking the Double Ellipses icon to the left of the selected block will display two additional toolbars for modifying your content on the fly, unlike the Insert Bar which may only be used when the block is empty.
 The Conversion Toolbar is located at the top-left of the block after opening the options, along with the text 'convert to', and the Formatting Toolbar will be on the top-right of the block, providing controls for formatting text and other block-specific functions.

 Since some of the functions here are duplicated from the Insert Bar you may already be familiar with many of the functions in these toolbars, but for the sake of clarity we will cover each function in full.